 Investment Banking Revenue - The Company earns investment banking fees from clients for providing advisory services on strategic matters, including mergers, acquisitions, divestitures, leveraged buyouts, restructurings, activism and defense and similar corporate finance matters.
 The Company's Investment Banking services also include services related to securities underwriting, private placement services and commissions for agency-based equity trading services and equity research.
 Revenue is recognized as the Company satisfies performance obligations, upon transfer of control of promised services to customers in an amount that reflects the consideration the Company expects to receive in exchange for these services.
 The Company's contracts with customers may include promises to transfer multiple services to a customer.
-Determining whether services are considered distinct performance obligations that should be accounted for separately versus together may require significant judgment.
-For performance obligations satisfied over time, determining a measure of progress requires the Company to make significant judgments that affect the timing of revenue recognized.
+Determining whether services are considered distinct performance obligations satisfied over time, determining a measure of progress requires the Company to make significant judgments that affect the timing of revenue recognized.
 For certain advisory services, the Company has concluded that performance obligations are satisfied over time.
 This is based on the premise that the Company transfers control of services and the client simultaneously receives benefits from these services over the course of an engagement.
-For performance obligations satisfied at a point in time, determining when control transfers requires the Company to make significant judgments that affect the timing of when revenue is recognized.
+For performance obligations satisfied at a point in time, determining when control transfers requires the Company to make significant judgments for the services and the client simultaneously receives benefits from these services over the course of an engagement.
+For performance obligations satisfied at a point in time, determining when control transfers requires the Company to make significant judgments for the following: is recognized.
 The Company records Investment Banking Revenue on the Consolidated Statements of Operations for the following: